Lifelong Graph Learning: Introduction

-Recall that regular convolutional neural networks (CNN) are trained in a mini-batch manner where the model can take samples as independent inputs \cite{krizhevsky2012imagenet}.
-Our question is if we can convert graph neural networks into a traditional classification problem, so that nodes can be predicted independently and the limited memory will be able to fit the gradually increasing graph size?
-However, this is not straightforward as the information of node connections cannot be considered in a regular classification model.
-Therefore, we propose to construct a different graph topology, called the feature graph in \fref{fig:motivation}.
-It takes the features as nodes and turns the nodes into graphs.
-This converts the problem of node classification to graph classification.
-Importantly, increasing nodes become increasing training samples, thus the feature graphs can be trained in a mini-batch manner.
-In this way, any improvements to lifelong learning for CNNs can be easily adopted for feature graph networks.
+Recall that regular CNNs are trained in a mini-batch manner where the model can take samples as independent inputs \cite{krizhevsky2012imagenet}.
+Our question is: can we convert a graph task into a traditional CNN-like classification problem, so that (\rom{1}) nodes can be predicted independently and (\rom{2}) the lifelong learning techniques developed for CNN can be easily adopted for GNN?
+This is not straightforward as node connections cannot be modeled by a regular CNN-like classification model.
+To solve this problem, we propose to construct a new graph topology, the feature graph in \fref{fig:motivation}, to bridge GNN to lifelong learning.
+It takes features as nodes and turns nodes into graphs.
+This converts node classification to graph classification where the node increments become independent training samples, enabling natural mini-batch training.

-A feature graph does not maintain the intuitive meaning of a regular graph structure anymore.
-Take a citation network for example, in a regular graph, each article is a node and the references among articles are edges.
-However, in the feature graph, each article is a graph, while the article features are nodes.
-In this sense, the problem of article classification becomes graph classification.
-Their detailed relationship is presented in \tref{tab:feature-graph} and will be further explained in \sref{sec:graph}.

-One of the most important reasons that we construct the feature graph is that the existing methods cannot model feature interactions efficiently.
-Even though the node features are transformed to short ones in hidden layers, they are still element-wise propagated in the graph \cite{kipf2017semi,velickovic2018graph,klicpera2019predict,zeng2020graphsaint}.
-To solve this problem, we model the feature interaction by the cross-correlation matrix of connected feature vectors.
-This also makes lifelong learning easier, as the feature adjacency matrices can be calculated by simply accumulating the cross-correlation matrices using newly available nodes.

-Another reason that we prefer a feature graph is that the dimension of node features is normally more stable than the number of nodes.
-For example, in a social network such as Facebook, the number of users changes more often than user attributes, including age, gender, stature, duration of use, etc. Therefore, lifelong learning for user prediction in a social network would be easier for feature graphs, as the new users are simply new training samples (graphs).
-In summary, our contributions are

-\begin{itemize} \item To achieve lifelong learning for consecutive tasks, we construct the feature graph, which takes features as nodes.
-This converts the problem of node classification to graph classification and turns increasing nodes into training samples. \item We propose to construct a simple yet effective feature adjacency matrix by accumulating cross-correlation matrices to model feature interaction. \item We perform comprehensive experiments and show that the proposed feature graphs achieve much higher accuracy in both data-incremental and class-incremental tasks. \end{itemize}